This page contains information on changes to rate of petrol excise duty and road user charges.

-On 28 June 2018, Transport Minister Phil Twyford announced an increase in petrol excise duty of 3.5 cents per litre to take effect from 30 September 2018, and further 3.5 cent increases in 2019 and 2020.
-Road user charges will increase by an equivalent amount from 1 October 2018 and in 2019 and 2020.
+On 28 June 2018, the Government announced an increase in petrol excise duty of 3.5 cents per litre to take effect from 30 September 2018, and further 3.5 cent increases in 2019 and 2020.
+Road user charges will increase by an equivalent amount.

 - Road User Charges (Rates) Amendment Regulations 2019(external link)

 - Excise and Excise-equivalent Duties Table (Budget Measures—Motor Spirits) Amendment Bill(external link)